-ABC has enjoyed a glittering career to date.
-Very definitely one of a number of groups who came along and kickstarted the Eighties with their own brand of pop for a ‘new decade’.
-On it’s release in May 1982, their debut album ‘The Lexicon of Love’ crashed straight into the UK album charts at number one.
-Showcasing the hits songs ‘Tears Are Not Enough’, ‘Poison Arrow’, ‘The Look Of Love’ and ‘All Of My Heart’.
-A ground-breaking collection of modern love songs.
-With a majestic production from the legendary Trevor Horn, it remains a classic to this day.
+ABC has enjoyed a glittering career to date, and is very definitely one of a number of groups who came along and kickstarted the eighties with their own brand of pop for a ‘new decade.’
+On its release in May 1982, their debut album ‘The Lexicon of Love’ crashed straight into the UK album charts at number one, showcasing the hit songs ‘Tears Are Not Enough,’ ‘Poison Arrow,’ ‘The Look Of Love’ and ‘All Of My Heart’ – a groundbreaking collection of modern love songs.
+With majestic production from the legendary Trevor Horn, it remains a classic to this day.
 It has been voted by many as the best British album of the decade.

 Inspired by the burgeoning house music scene, ‘Up,’ the fifth ABC album, reflected the euphoric and uplifting spirit of the times.
 ‘One Better World,’ an idealistic and Ibiza-influenced anthem, champions the radical changes that were taking place in music in London, Manchester, Chicago and Detroit in 1988.